darshanhegde27/hls-trasnscode/README.md

 # hls-trasnscode
-a backend to transode a player to hls
+a backend to transode a video to hls